Leslie Norman (director): Director

 Norman returned to directing with the thriller The Night My Number Came Up (1955), made for Ealing.
 He moved over to Hammer Film for who he made the sci-fi/horror movie X the Unknown (1956), replacing Joseph Losey at the last minute.

 In 1952 Norman said he wanted to make A Town Like Alice, Robbery Under Arms and Come in Spinner in Australia.
 The first two movies were made without him but Norman went to Australia for Ealing again to make The Shiralee (1957) starring Peter Finch The movie was a success.
 Norman had another hit with the war movie Dunkirk (1958) starring John Mills and Richard Attenborough.
 It was one of the last movies made by Ealing, which soon wound up production.

 Norman made another trip to Australia, to produce and direct an adaptation of the play Summer of the Seventeenth Doll (1959), for Hecht Hill Lancaster.
 The movie was not a success, critically or commercially.
+Filmink magazine argued:

+Norman made a bunch of films in Australia as producer and/or director that, if flawed, were at least all tonally consistent: The Shiralee, Bitter Springs, Eureka Stockade.
+The Doll is all over the place in terms of tone.
+Norman was an effective director under the protective shield of Ealing Studios, but was out of his element tackling Hollywood studios.
+Richard Todd, who worked with Norman on The Long and Short and the Tall, called him 'a nice man but indecisive' and The Doll feels like it was made by a nice, indecisive person.

 Norman directed an adaptation of The Long and the Short and the Tall (1961) for Michael Balcon's new company; it was commercially successful in England.
 Less well received were Spare the Rod (1961) with Max Bygraves and Mix Me a Person (1962) with Donald Sinden and Adam Faith.